-Implementation of the Government's response to the Electricity Supply and Reliability Check Up's recommendations is progressing, with 27 recommendations implemented, 23 progressing and 2 not commenced as they are dependent on the outcome of an in-progress recommendation.
-Two recommendations (10 and 11) were not accepted by the Government.
+Implementation of the Government's response to the Electricity Supply and Reliability Check Up's recommendations is progressing, with 35 recommendations implemented and 15 progressing.
+Two recommendations (10 and 11) were not accepted by the Government and 2 are not required (25 and 26) as they were dependent on the outcome of recommendation 24 which is now complete.